hbrgnr/notes/README.md

-# A repository for thoughts I don't want to forget
+# A repository for things I don't want to forget